 Have you heard of pheasant back mushrooms?
 They are one of the most underappreciated mushrooms, even though they are edible and delicious.

 These mushrooms are large with feathery scales that look vaguely like the backs of pheasants.
 They have white, webbed pores inside.
-They have white flesh, a wonderful fruity aroma reminiscent of melon rind and cucumber, and a pleasant, mild flavor that is neither too mushroom-like nor too earthy.
+Their flesh is white, and they have a wonderful fruity aroma reminiscent of melon rind and cucumber.
+Their flavor is pleasant and mild, neither too mushroom-like nor too earthy.

 When and Where to Find Pheasant Back Mushrooms